 India, Indonesia, China.
 The order of the podium matters less than the fact that it is the podium.

-China takes third at 4.4 percent.
+China takes third at 4.4 per cent.
 It is the smallest number Beijing has set against itself in four decades, and the IMF's estimate sits slightly above the government's own target.

-Strip out the emerging block and a different chart appears.
+Strip out the emerging block, and a different chart appears.
 Seven of the eight slowest-growing large economies in 2026 are advanced European or G7 members.
 The last is Russia.

 Japan at 0.7 and Italy at 0.5 are the two slowest-growing large economies on Earth in 2026.
 Both are the end-state of a pattern demographers have been drawing for a generation: low fertility in the 1990s, a shrinking working-age cohort in the 2020s, and an output potential that has quietly rerated.